Seo Eun-kwang: Solo activities, acting and debut

 On August 13, 2020, Seo's appointment as a member of Cube Entertainment's board of directors was revealed through the company's 2020 half term report.
 Seo thereby became the first artist within Cube Entertainment to reach a director position within the agency.

 On October 27, 2020, Cube announced that they have formed a unit called BtoB 4U consisting of Eunkwang, Minhyuk, Changsub and Peniel.
 The unit debuted on November 16 with their first mini-album, Inside and title track "Show Your Love".

+BtoB, including Eunkwang, departed Cube in November 2023, with Eunkwang stepping down from his director position.

+In December, 2023, he was announced as a judge for upcoming boy group survival show Build Up: Vocal Boy Group Survival.
+The show ran from January 26, 2024, to March 29, 2024.

+In February 2024, BtoB announced the establishment of BtoB Company for the group activities and for Eunkwang's solo activities.